jankenshow/PointCloudSequenceViewer/README.md

 We add extra KeyDownEvents below.
 - right-allow : switch currently shown point cloud to next one.
 - left-allow : switch currently shown point cloud to previous one.
+- c : save current camera pose
+- shift + click point : show coord of clicked point.

 # TODO

+- [] Display general info
-- [] Display pcd_file name of currently shown point cloud on top-left of viewer window.
+    - [] pcd_file name of currently shown point cloud on top-left of viewer window.
 - [] Automatically and intermittently switches the displayed point cloud to next one, which can be configured by args/keydown-on-window.
-    - As for now, intermittently switching functionality with left/right keydown.
+    - [x] intermittently switching functionality with left/right keydown.
+    - [] automatic frame proceeding
+- [] mouse callback
+    - [x] get coord of licked point.
+    - [] display coord of point clicked.
+- [] Keyboard callback
-- [] Keyboard callback to save screenshots (for all frames).
+    - [] save screenshots (for all frames).
-- [] save/load camera configuration
+- [x] save/load camera configuration
     - [x] save function
-    - [] save path option
+    - [x] save path option
-    - [] load function
+    - [x] load function
-    - [] load option
+    - [x] load option
 - [] Function to load multiple array of 3d bboxes/labels, in which an element (list of 3d bboxes/labels) is corresponding to single pcd_file.
     - [x] load single frame annotation file(3d bboxes/labels).
+    - [x] options to load annotation files
     - [x] Show these 3d bboxes/labels of currently shown point cloud.
-    - [x] options to load annotation files
+    - [] show bbox text label.
     - [] switch annotation to next/back one, when frame changes.
     - [] size, extent clipping for bbox.
+    - [] debug
+- [] cmake file
     - [] Update cmake so as to be able to build on ubuntu.
     - [] Optimizing build like -O3 option.
+- [] migration to Qt

 <!-- # 気になるところ